 Michael W. Scott is President of the Chicago Board of Education and he is the President of Michael Scott & Associates, LLC, a real estate development and investment firm.
 He also is a Commissioner on the Public Building Commission of Chicago.
 Formerly, Mr. Scott was Vice President of Regulatory Affairs for Comcast Corporation, Executive Director of the Lawndale People's Planning and Action Council, and Vice President of Pyramidwest Development Corporation.
 He has served the City of Chicago over three decades under four different mayors.
 He was first appointed to the Board of Education by Mayor Jane Byrne in 1980.
-He also served under the late Mayor Harold Washington as Special Assistant to the Mayor, Director for the Mayor's Office of Special Events, and Chief Cable Administrator for the City of Chicago's Office of Communication.
-Under the late Mayor Eugene Sawyer, he again served as Director of the Mayor's Office of Special Events.
+He also served under the late Mayor Harold Washington as Special Assistant to the Mayor, Director for the Mayor's Office of Special Events, and Chief Cable Administrator for the City of Chicago's Office of Special Events.
 He was appointed a second time to the Board of Education, this time as president, by Mayor Richard M. Daley from 2001 to 2006, and again in 2009.
 Mr. Scott currently serves on the board of directors for the Community Bank of Lawndale and for a number of civic and charitable organizations, including Mount Sinai Hospital, Better Boys Foundation and the Chicago Historical Society.

 Clare Muñana is Vice President of the Board and a public sector, not-for-profit and management consultant operating her own firm.
 Ms. Muñana has performed numerous domestic and international engagements for public sector and private sector clients in the U.S., Europe, Africa and Latin America.
-Ms. Muñana holds a Bachelors degree from Boston College, Masters degree in International Economics from the School of Advanced International Studies at The Johns Hopkins University and a Masters in Business (MBA) from the Kellogg Graduate School of Management at Northwestern University.
+Ms. Muñana holds a Bachelors degree from Boston College, Masters degree in International Relations from the School of Advanced International Studies at The Johns Hopkins University and a Masters in Business (MBA) from the Kellogg Graduate School of Management at Northwestern University.
 Ms. Muñana also holds a certificate in French Civilization and Language from the Sorbonne.
-Ms. Muñana is active in several civic organizations including the Chicago Public Education Fund and National Museum of Mexican Arts.
+Ms. Muñana is a Board Member of The Aspen Institute, The Chicago Council on Global Affairs, The Field Museum, and a Trustee of the National Museum of Mexican Arts.
+She serves with several other civic groups, including the Chicago Public Education Fund and Nuestro Futuro, an initiative of the Chicago CommunityTrust dedicated to enhancing philanthropy within the Latino community.

-Norman R. Bobins is retired chairman and chief executive officer of LaSalle Bank Corporation.
+Norman R. Bobins is chairman of Norman Bobins Consulting, LLC (NBC), which provides financial consulting services to various clients.
+He also serves as the non-executive chairman of The PrivateBank and Trust Company.
+Prior to that, Mr. Bobins was the chairman and chief executive officer of LaSalle Bank Corporation.
 Mr. Bobins served as a Trustee of the Public School Teachers' Pension and Retirement Fund of Chicago and was a member of the Public Building Commission of Chicago.
+Mr.

-Mr. Bobins received a Bachelor of Arts degree from the University of Wisconsin and a Master of Business Administration from the University of Chicago.
+Bobins received a Bachelor of Arts degree from the University of Wisconsin and a Master of Business Administration from the University of Chicago.
 Mr. Bobins is active in several civic organizations, chairman of the board of trustees of WTTW Communications, Inc., and member of the Field Museum, the Newberry Library and the Children's Brain Research Foundation.